carloscbl/prot/README.md

 Powered by a engine parser of json forms, that provides the set up, pipeline and question/answer front end to custom the auto-task collection called "taskstories".

+# Moonshot
+The dream is this will be able to coordinate human/robot rutines in the future in a standard way.

 ## Quick - Setup
 Use docker and docker compose to compile
 ```bash